-This policy applies to all social media outlets used by the City of Hudson.
+This policy applies to all social media outlets used by the City of Hudson its employees and public officials.
 Social media and social networks are primarily Internet and mobile-based tools for sharing and discussing information among people.
 At the time of the adoption of this policy, these sites included Facebook, Nextdoor, Twitter, and YouTube.
 More outlets may be added as social media opportunities continue to expand.